-Nearly half of all applications now use some form of AI that by 2020 will earn businesses an extra \$60 billion a year in profits.
+Nearly half of all applications now use some form of A.I. that by 2020 will earn businesses an extra \$60 billion a year in profits.

-And from what I have learned from speaking to the major players over the last few weeks, I am convinced that these are low numbers by an order of magnitude.
+And from what I have learned from speaking to the major players, I am convinced that these are low numbers by an order of magnitude.

-I have been following developments in artificial intelligence since the 1960's.
+I have been following developments in artificial intelligence since the 1960s.

-There were those feeble computer dating attempts in the early seventies where we all had to prepare IBM punch cards.
+There were those feeble computer dating attempts in the early 70s where we all had to prepare IBM punch cards.